 12. Acceptance of Terms

-By registering for The Ballet Project Winter Intensive, the Participant acknowledges that they have read, understood, and agreed to these Terms and Conditions in full.
+By registering for The Ballet Project Summer Intensive, the Participant acknowledges that they have read, understood, and agreed to these Terms and Conditions in full.